-The Ballpark of the Palm Beaches – the Spring Training home for the Houston Astros and the Washington Nationals – officially opens today in West Palm Beach, Florida.
+The Ballpark of the Palm Beaches – the Spring Training home for the Houston Astros and the Washington Nationals – has opened in West Palm Beach, Florida.
 The 160-acre site is the largest in Spring Training and features a 6,440 seat stadium as its centerpiece.
 Other fan-friendly amenities include lawn seating for up to 1,000, a 360-degree open-air concourse, playground, community plaza, city park and a 1.75 mile walking trail.
 HKS is the design architect, and EDSA is the landscape architect.

 “We applied lessons learned from designing the Salt River Fields at Talking Stick and Camelback Ranch spring training facilities in Arizona to create a truly intimate baseball experience for fans,” said Mo Stein, HKS project principal.
 “The Ballpark of the Palm Beaches is designed to maximize fan engagement and comfort.
 From the moment fans arrive, they are immersed in the game – whether they’ve come early to watch morning workouts, take in batting practice or seek out autographs.”

 The ballpark itself sits in the center of the site and in the middle of the practice fields and clubhouses, unlike many sports complexes that separate the stadium from auxiliary facilities.
 A complete trail runs through the site, opening up the entire facility to fans and maximizing accessibility between players and fans.
 The rolling landscape creates expansive views of the training fields or ballpark, visible from anywhere on the site.